 We’re announcing a new partnership going forward, creating a computer that defines the future of autonomous vehicles, the future of AI, and the future of mobility – Jensen Huang, NVIDIA Founder and CEO

 As NVIDIA Partners Mercedes, it defines the goal of this project as creating software catering to the current requirements of cars as well as anticipating the software needs that may develop in the future in order to efficiently develop computing architecture that may seamlessly enable it, Huang added, “This car computer is going to do things that no computer that exists today literally does.”

-The Mercedes-Nvidia partnership is a long-standing collaboration, which had unveiled the Mercedes-Benz User Experience (MBUX) at CES 2018 – a project that incorporated AI with everyday driving, and currently boasts of having seven car models under its wings, besides nine more being added in 2019.
+The Mercedes-Nvidia partnership is a long-standing collaboration, which unveiled the Mercedes-Benz User Experience (MBUX) at CES 2018 – a project that incorporated AI with everyday driving and currently boasts of having seven car models under its wings, with nine more being added in 2019.
 Besides this, the partnership has also announced the inclusion of Bosch in a collaborative effort to operate an experimental robotaxi at San Jose in the latter part of this year.

-The Mercedes Nvidia partnership has given rise to a completely new type of car which features NVIDIA DRIVE at its center.
-The innovative and unprecedented car architecture has added features like high-performance and energy efficient compute to handle AI software to allow seamless operation of advanced mobility technologies.
+The Mercedes-Nvidia partnership has given rise to a new type of car with NVIDIA DRIVE at its center.
+The innovative and unprecedented car architecture has added features like high-performance and energy-efficient computing to handle AI software to allow the seamless operation of advanced mobility technologies.

 We need a partner we can rely on and work with, and I’m excited to say we’ve found that in NVIDIA.
 This partnership has brought us farther ahead than we ever could have. – Sajjad Khan, Executive Vice President, Mercedes-Benz

-We are working on a total other different technology together with NVIDIA to use AI in our products to lead the way in today’s megatrends, Khan said.
+Khan said that we are working on a different technology with NVIDIA to use AI in our products to lead the way in today’s megatrends.